 Part I – Taxpayer Identification Number (TIN)

 You either enter your SSN or your employer’s EIN.
 You use your SSN as an individual or sole proprietorship.
-If you are a resident alien, you can also use your ITIN (IRS individual taxpayer identification number).
+You can also use your ITIN (IRS individual taxpayer identification number) if you are a resident alien.

 Part II – Certification

-It is where you sign and date the form stating you believe all information to be accurate.
-Remember this is a legal document, and falsifying information could lead to penalties.
+It is where you sign and date the form stating that all information is accurate.
+Remember that this is a legal document, and falsifying information could lead to penalties.

 That is it!
-The W-9 is not a complicated form.
-Half of the document is the instructions to follow as you fill it out.
+The W-9 is a simple form.
+Half of the document contains instructions to follow as you fill it out.
 If you have more questions about what to enter, we encourage you to consult one of the H&S Accounting & Tax Services experts.
-We have years of experience completing IRS documentation and managing the financial and legal proceedings of different entities.
-Our team is here to provide you with the professional and timely service you need to complete your business.
+We have years of experience completing IRS documentation and managing different entities’ financial and legal proceedings.
+Our team is here to provide you with the professional and timely service you need as a business owner to complete this information return.